wavebeem/yantp/README.md

 # Yet Another New Tab Page
 ## Why does this exist?
-I Really don't like the new new tab page in Chrome 28, and generally wanted something easier to scan than those useless website thumbnails and shrunken down buttons in a bookmark bar.
+I really don't like the new _New Tab Page_ in Chrome 28, and generally wanted something easier to scan than those useless website thumbnails and shrunken down buttons in a bookmark bar.
 ## What am I waiting for?